Skip to content

 SCHEDULER_ENABLED=true SCHEDULER_INTERVAL_HOURS=12 python app.py

-Flask settings
+Flask

 Variable Default Description

-FLASK_HOST 0.0.0.0 The network address to listen on.
-0.0.0.0 means "accept connections from anywhere."
+FLASK_HOST 0.0.0.0 Address to listen on.
+0.0.0.0 accepts connections from anywhere.

-FLASK_PORT 5555 The port number the API listens on.
+FLASK_PORT 5555 Port the API listens on.

 Example: production setup